Causal Models for Longitudinal and Panel Data: A Survey: The Econometrics Panel Data Literature

 The primary focus of the econometric literature has been on estimating invariant or structural parameters in the sense of \citep{goldberger1991course}.
 Part of the literature analyzed fully parametric models, but more often semiparametric settings were considered.
-The parameters of interest could be causal in the modern sense, but the term would rarely be used explicitly.
+The parameters of interest could be causal in the modern sense, but the term itself would rarely be used explicitly.
 A major concern in this literature has been the presence of time-invariant unit-specific components.
-The literature distinguished between two types of such components, fixed effects that were conditioned on in the analyses and were modeled as unrestricted in their correlation with other variables, {\it versus} random effects that were treated as stochastic and often uncorrelated with observed covariates (though not always, see the correlated random effects discussion in \citep{chamberlain1984panel}).
-See for general dsicussions \citep{hsiao2022analysis, bell2015explaining}.
-This distinction was often used as an organizing principle for the panel data literature, in combination with the reliance on fixed $T$ {\it versus} large $T$ asymptotic approximations.
-A substantial literature was devoted to identification and inference results in settings with fixed effects leading to various forms of what Neyman and Scott labeled the incidental parameter problem \citep{neyman1948consistent}.
-Especially when the fixed effects entered in in non-additive and non-linear ways in short (fixed length) panels, with limited dependent or discrete outcomes, this led to challenging identification problems {\it e.g.,} \citep{chamberlain1980analysis, magnac2004panel, honore1992trimmed}.
-In cases where identification in fixed $T$ settings was not feasible the literature introduced various methods for bias-correction (see \citep{arellano2007understanding} for a survey), or developed bounds analyses ({\it e.g.}, \citep{honore2006bounds}).
-More recently, these bias-reduction ideas were extended to nonlinear two-way models \citep{fernandez2016individual,fernandez2018fixed}.
+The literature distinguished between two types of such components: first, the so-called fixed effects and random effects.
+Fixed effects were conditioned on in the analyses and were modeled as unrestricted in their correlation with other variables.
+Random effects were treated as stochastic and often assumed to be uncorrelated with observed covariates (though not always, see the correlated random effects discussion in \citealp{chamberlain1984panel}).\footnote{The terms fixed effects and random effects are not ideal and have led to some confusion, but they are by now so widely used that we use them as well.} See for general discussions \citep{hsiao2022analysis, bell2015explaining}.
+This distinction between fixed and random effects was often used as an organizing principle for the panel data literature, in combination with the reliance on fixed $T$ {\it versus} large $T$ asymptotic approximations.
+A substantial literature was devoted to identification and inference results in settings with fixed effects leading to various forms of what \citep{neyman1948consistent} labeled the incidental parameter problem.
+Especially when the fixed effects entered in non-additive and non-linear ways in short (with asymptotic approximations based on fixed length) panels, with limited dependent or discrete outcomes, this led to challenging identification problems {\it e.g.,} \citep{chamberlain1980analysis, honore1992trimmed, magnac2004panel, bonhomme2012functional}.
+In cases where identification in fixed length settings was not feasible, the literature introduced various methods for bias-correction (see \citep{arellano2007understanding} for a survey) or developed bounds analyses ({\it e.g.}, \citep{honore2006bounds}).
+More recently, these bias-reduction ideas have been extended to nonlinear two-way models ({\it e.g.}, \citealp{fernandez2016individual,fernandez2018fixed}).